awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 ## Starting a session \(interactive and noninteractive commands\)<a name="sessions-start-interactive-commands"></a>

-To start an interactive command session, run the following command\.

-**Note**
 Before you start a session, make sure that you have completed the setup steps for Session Manager\.
 For information, see [Setting up Session Manager](session-manager-getting-started.md)\.

 To use the AWS CLI to run session commands, the Session Manager plugin must also be installed on your local machine\.
 For information, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

+To start an interactive command session, run the following command\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]